 Raw meat may contain salmonella (there are antibiotic-resistant strains) and bacteria.
 Why the increased rate?
 May be due to our current factory farming methods and the overuse of antibiotics in meat-producing animals.

 Raw meat diets are available pre-made from various companies.
 These meals are typically frozen or freeze-dried.
 There are some that resemble regular dry cat food.
 Bacteria have been found to survive freezing, so that is something to consider if buying some of these products.

 What Does Raw Meat Contain?

 Raw meat is easy to digest and has more vitamins than cooked meat, like B6, which is a heat-sensitive mineral.
 It also contains enzymes for digestion.
 There is a great deal of protein in raw meat, which is great for cats.

 Raw meat may also contain bacteria (such as E. coli) or salmonella, which would make your pet really ill.

 Things To Consider About Raw Meat…and Cats

-Each cat needs to eat what is appropriate for its breed, age, sex, physical condition, medical issues and lifestyle.
-If your pet needs extra Vitamin B6 or having troubles digesting food, you may look into raw meat.
+Each cat needs to eat what is appropriate for its breed, age, sex, physical condition, medical issues, and lifestyle.
+If your pet needs extra Vitamin B6 or having trouble digesting food, you may look into raw meat.